antronerds/r2-tutorials/docs/Adapting_R2.md

 3. The resulting clustering in two groups might not be ultimately convincing (Figure 13, your result might look slightly different), but for our testing purposes this is alright.
-What is important is that the resulting groups can be stored as a track; click the button 'store as a track'.
+What is important is that the resulting groups can be stored as a new track, personal / available only to your account; click the button 'store as a track'.

    ![](_static/images/AdaptingR2/AdaptingR2_UsestoredTrackv1.png "Figure    13: Clustering result of the Neuroblastoma dataset with the Category    built in the former    steps")